 Most car accident victims recover completely from whiplash within weeks with proper treatment.
 In others, however, the symptoms persist much longer.
 Some experience lifelong symptoms.
 Long-term pain can usually be traced back to severe damage to the disk, joint or ligament in the neck or upper back.

 Chronic pain from whiplash and back injury can drastically lower the quality of life.
-It makes it much more challenging for the sufferer to carry out their every chores, much less participate in their favourite activities.
+It makes it much more challenging for the sufferer to carry out their everyday chores, much less participate in their favourite activities.

 It’s difficult to foresee whether a person with whiplash will recover completely or not and how long their complete recovery may take.
 Generally, those who suffer severe whiplash injuries and experience intense symptoms immediately after a car accident have a lower chance of full recovery.
 They are more likely to experience long-term neck pain and limited range of motion along with any combination of other less common symptoms.